-The Town of Chapel Hill’s North-South Bus Rapid Transit is the planned 8.2-mile line along the town’s busiest and most vital thoroughfare stretching from Eubanks Road in the north to the popular Southern Village in the south.
+The Town of Chapel Hill’s North-South Bus Rapid Transit is the planned 8.2-mile line along one of the town’s busiest and most vital thoroughfares stretching from Eubanks Road in the north to the popular Southern Village in the south.
 As the region’s first BRT system, NSBRT will connect employees, students and residents to destinations throughout the town.

 Here, members of the news media will find fact sheets, story ideas and contact information to guide their coverage of this project.

 BRT combines high-capacity buses with exclusive traffic lanes and traffic signal priority to decrease travel times and improve the rider experience.
 BRT is efficient and enhances transit service by providing more frequent buses, shorter travel times and more reliable service.

 The Town of Chapel Hill’s NSBRT will also be the first BRT system in the state.

 Cost is dependent upon the final design of the corridor.

 The project qualifies for Federal Transportation Administration Smart Start funds, which will provide between $50 – $75M for the project.

 ANNUAL OPERATING COSTS: $3.4M

 8.2 mile corridor from Eubanks Road Park & Ride to the Southern Village Park & Ride lot.

 5:00 am – 11:00 pm during the week